regenrek/regenrek-blog-11ty/src/posts/2019-06-25-using-aws-lambda-insert-multiple-json-dynamodb.md

 amplify push
 ```

-The amplify push command is used to provision all your local developments.
+With `amplify push` we can provision our local backend configuration resources.
 There is also a `amplify publish` command which invokes `amplify push` plus additional publish static assets to Amazon S3 and Amazon Cloudfront {.tip}

 ## 4. Build your first AWS Lambda function with Amplify

-After configuring the database you can start to code your "insert my json data" function with aws lambda.
+We will write some basic lambda function first and then finish it with our main use case.
 Amplify CLI will guide us step by step.

 ```bash
 amplify add function